×

 Alabama Shakes, from Alabama, blended Southern soul and garage rock, led by Brittany Howard's powerful vocals.
 Hits include "Hold On" & "Don't Wanna Fight."
 Their debut, "Boys & Girls," went platinum, while "Sound & Color" won 3 Grammys.
 Collaborated with ATO Records, they paused in 2018 as Howard pursued a solo career.

-Stereophonics, formed in Cwmaman, Wales, are known for brash guitar rock and alt-pop anthems.
-Led by Kelly Jones, they achieved UK chart success with hits like "Indian Summer."
-Eight of their albums, including 2022's Oochya!, reached number one.
-They won a Brit Award for Best New Group and have collaborated with various musicians over the years.
+Welsh rock band Stereophonics, formed in South Wales, blend guitar rock and alt-pop anthems.
+Led by Kelly Jones, they boast eight UK No. 1 albums, including "Oochya!"
+Known for hits like "Local Boy in the Photograph," they won a Brit Award for Best New Group and have collaborated with drummers like Steve Gorman and Javier Weyler.

 Formed on the Isle of Wight, Wet Leg, comprising Rhian Teasdale and Hester Chambers, blends sad and party music.
 Known for their hit "Chaise Longue" and a Mercury Prize-nominated debut album.